JOIN

 39% of survey respondents reported that their financial well-being had declined since their previous lender stopped offering loans in Illinois.

-wanted the option to return to their previous
+79% of survey respondents said that they wanted the option to return to their previous lender if they had a funding need.

-that they had been unable to borrow
+Nearly 60% of survey respondents reported that they had been unable to borrow necessary funds since March 2021.

 Further Results of the 36% Rate Cap